-Whilst a little bit of worry, stress and anxiety is normal when you are pregnant, if this gets to the point that it is causing you to worry excessively on most days and significantly affect your life, it is possible that you are experiencing an anxiety disorder.
+While a certain amount of worry, stress and anxiety is normal when you are pregnant, if it gets to the point that it’s causing you to worry excessively on most days and significantly affect your life, it’s possible that you’re experiencing an anxiety disorder.

 I didn’t know you could get anxiety during pregnancy.
 Any mood swings I put down to hormones.